 So if you’re looking for the easiest, most incredibly simple recipe for Chinese New Year pudding cake, look no further.
 This also makes a unique dessert for any time of year.
 Enjoy it, and much thanks to everyone that requested this recipe.
 Keep them coming on Twitter or Facebook!

-Foolproof, Ridiculously Easy Nian Gao Recipe for Chinese New Year Pudding Cake 年糕
+Easy Nian Gao Chinese New Year Pudding Cake Recipe 年糕

 - 1 package, approx 450 grams glutinous rice flour

 - 1 package, approx 450 grams cane sugar bars.
-Feel free to use granuals
+Feel free to use the same amount of granules by weight

 - 1 can, approx 400 mL coconut milk